risk-first/website/supporting/Glossary.md

 ### Payoff

 Payoff refers to the _value_ of the [actions we take](#taking-action).
 When we decide on a course of action, we have in mind a risk we wish to manage.
-If the action is likely to have a big positive effect on the risk of a project, we say it has a promising pay off, whereas if the action fails to manage the risk, then it hasn't _paid off_.
+If the action is likely to have a big positive effect on the risk of a project, we say it has a promising payoff, whereas if the action fails to manage the risk, then it hasn't _paid off_.

 ### Risk